 This leads us to the last of the three Gardnerella pathogenicity genes we are going to cover: biofilms.
 As we said above, biofilms are 3D clumps of bacteria that make it super hard to get rid of bacterial vaginosis with just antibiotics alone, leading to persistent vaginal symptoms like excessive vaginal discharge and odor.

-Like BV, E. coli UTIs can come back again and again.
-There are a couple of reasons this can happen, but one thing E. coli can do is hang out inside bladder cells (these are called intracellular bacterial community or IBCs).
+Like bacterial vaginosis, E. coli UTIs can come back again and again.
+There are a couple of reasons this can happen, but one thing E. coli can do is hang out inside bladder cells (these are called intracellular bacterial communities or IBCs).
 Hiding out in these cells protects E. coli from the immune system allowing it to chill out until the time is right to re-infect the bladder.

 Recent research has shown that if Gardnerella gets into the bladder it can cause these E. coli IBCs to become active, essentially luring E. coli out of its hiding place.